fengvyi/Build-Front-End-Web-Applications-from-Scratch/README.md

 * Make images clickable and have them open the business' website in a new tab
 * Clicking on a different sorting option automatically requeries the Yelp API, rather than having to manually click "Let's Go" again
 * Implement your own type of sort (for example, by entering a distance or radius from a central location)
-* Allow you to search by pressing "Enter" (or "Return") on your keyboard, as opposed to manually clicking
+* Allow you to search by pressing "Enter" (or "Return") on your keyboard, as opposed to manually clicking(done)
 * Add autocompletion of addresses to the "Location" input

 <a name="minesweeper"/>